Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/03-shell-introduction.md

 ~~~
 {: .output}

-Your computer looked for a directory or file called `shell_data` within the
+Your computer looked for a directory or file called `data` within the
 directory you were already in.
 It didn't know you wanted to look at a directory level
 above the one you were located in.